-So to say, a rhetoric question, but understanding the importance of the matter helps.
+So to say, a rhetorical question, but understanding the importance of the matter helps.

 Same as you want to keep your website lightweight and efficient, you should maintain your database neat and lean.
 You do need that: and mostly for similar reasons.

 It all boils down to boosting performance.
 If your website’s backend contains lean-coded core and content files with no bloats, it’ll perform better.
 Likewise, if your database has only the data it needs within sufficient but not excessive storage space, it handles the requests faster.
-The less space the database takes and the fewer resources it requires, the more of those remains for processing requests.
+The less space the database takes and the fewer resources it requires, the more of those remain for processing requests.

 There are some page speed metrics that proper database tuning will affect directly.
 One of them is TTFB (time to first byte).
 It is the amount of time it took your browser to load the first byte of data.
 You could’ve seen it in the waterfall in DevTools (or anywhere you prefer running speed tests):

 If the database has less data to run through, it will do it more quickly, and WordPress will load the page faster.
 That’s why we recommend tuning it – and we will show you how.

 Troubleshooting and fixing problems may seem incredibly complicated.
 However, this gets easier as you get used to it, and your profit from it will be immense.